-The conservation status of the species in Algeria was recently described by De Smet (1989, 1991) and De Smet et al., (in press), and it is mainly these recent data which are used here.
-In the northwest of the country, Cuvier's Gazelle is much more widespread than was thought.
-Almost all the large national forests of Aleppo Pines (Pinus halepensis) harbour small populations and there are contact zones between the majority of these populations.
-It is also relatively common in the hills between Mascara, Relzane, Tiaret, and Frenda, living there in open country with a mosaic of grain crops, vineyards, and pasturelands at the top of the hills.
-In the Saharan Atlas, most of the higher and less disturbed summits harbour small groups of Cuvier's Gazelle, the most substantial one of these being near Djelfa (Khirreddine, 1977).
+The state of conservation of the species in Algeria was recently described by De Smet (1989, 1991) and De Smet et al., ( in press), and it is mainly these recent data which are used here.
+In the northwest of the country, Cuvier's Gazelle is much more widespread than what was thought.
+Almost all the large national forests of Aleppo Pines (Pinus halepensis) shelter small populations and there are contact zones between the majority of these populations.
+It is also relatively common in the hills between Mascara, Relzane, Tiaret, and Frenda, living there in open countryside with a mosaic of grain crops, vineyards, and pasture lands at the top of the hills.
+In the Saharan Atlas, most of the summits which are higher and less disturbed still harbour small groups of Cuvier's Gazelle, the most substantial one of these being near Djelfa (Khirreddine, 1977).
 The most recent information indicates that some of these populations are growing.
-The easternmost populations are found in the Aurès, the Némentcha mounts, and the hills near the Tunisian border.
-Near Tebessa there is a concentration of Cuvier's Gazelles which move to and from the Chambi National Park in Tunisia.
+The most eastern populations are found in the Aurès, the Némentcha mounts, and the hills near the Tunisian border.
+Near Tebessa there is a concentration of Cuvier's Gazelles, which move to and from the Chambi National Park in Tunisia; further south, they also cross the border back and forth in the Tamerza region.